 He started to ponder the situations in Malaysia’s music scene.
 He finds that there are only a handful of music graduates in Malaysia.
 Even those who return from overseas could not find a well-paying performing job and thus, took up teaching jobs in international schools and music centres – making them feel so hopeless about the future of the local music scene.
 Despite this, he also notices that the quality of music education in Malaysia is starting to improve, albeit a slow one, but mostly focuses in Kuala Lumpur.

-This inspired Kenny to start to create something small in the community.
+This inspired Kenny to begin to create something small in the community.
 It is not an easy journey for him as he has chosen to go against the wind by approaching the younger generation instead.
-Despite the challenges, he believes that the awareness on the importance of music education has to come from everyone, starting from the community.
+Despite the challenges at the beginning, he believes that the awareness on the importance of music education has to come from everyone, starting from the community.
 He hopes to make a change in the current circumstance – if parents do not send their kids to music lessons, there is nothing much we can do.

 To Kenny, it is an added advantage to have music education.
 To him, seeing people around him improve together makes him feel fulfilled.